botpress/solutions/custom solutions/Create Dynamic Choices/Advanced/README.md

   **variableName**:
     What to name the field in flow memory that contains the value of the user-selected choice

+### Important notes:
+* This action **must** be the last thing in the `onEnter` tab.
+If any other elements or actions come after it, the choices will not render.
+* It's critically important to **wait for user input** after sending this action.
+If the `process dynamic option` action is in the `onReceive` tab, the node will wait for user input; otherwise you **must check the box to wait for user input**!

  3. In the OnReceive tab, add the `process dynamic option` action.
 For the `variableName` parameter, make sure it is the same as the one entered in the previous action.

 <img width="670" alt="image" src="https://user-images.githubusercontent.com/77560236/172689933-fa691507-0dab-4e97-8ce0-19a4aff3a65c.png">